 In light of The Great Resignation, there is a growing labor shortage in healthcare.
 At a time when we need our healthcare professionals the most, they are experiencing burnout like never before and leaving the bedside, and even the healthcare workforce entirely.

 According to the American Hospital Association (AHA), “between 2019 and 2020, job vacancies for various types of nursing personnel increased by up to 30%, and for respiratory therapists by 31%.
-AHA also states that according to analysis of EMSI data, “there will be a shortage of up to 3.2 million health care workers by 2026.”
+AHA also states that according to an analysis of EMSI data, “there will be a shortage of up to 3.2 million health care workers by 2026.”

 It is understandable that our healthcare workers are looking elsewhere for work right now.
 They have chosen a difficult field, and it takes a toll.
 But it’s important to support our healthcare workers right now and retain great talent in order to avoid the costs that come from staffing turnover.

 Turnover can happen for a variety of reasons, but the costs associated with staffing issues impact both provider and patient as well as the larger healthcare system.
 The cost of turnover goes far beyond just monetary.
 From onboarding to patient to outcomes to team morale, turnover costs healthcare systems time, resources, and energy.

 The 2021 NSI National Health Care Retention & RN Staffing Report found that of the healthcare systems surveyed, the average hospital turned over a staggering 90.8% of its workforce since 2016.
 From a financial perspective regarding registered nurses, this report found that the average cost of turnover for a bedside RN is $40,038 and that each percentage change in turnover will either cost or save $270,800 per year.
 This RN turnover alone costs an average hospital between $3.6 million to $6.5 million per year.